differentialprivacy/differentialprivacy/_posts/2020-09-16-private-pac.md

 sensitive scoring function: changing one sample only changes empirical error by 1.
-We can therefore use (negative) empirical error as our scoring function \\(u(X,h)\\), apply the exponential mechanism, and get a "private Occam's razor".
+We can therefore use (negative) empirical error as our scoring function \\(u(X,h)\\), apply the exponential mechanism, and get a "private Occam's razor."
 This was exactly what Kasiviswanathan, Lee, Nissim, Raskhodnikova, and Smith [**[KLNRS08]**](https://arxiv.org/abs/0803.0924 "Shiva Prasad Kasiviswanathan, Homin K. Lee, Kobbi Nissim, Sofya Raskhodnikova, and Adam Smith.
 What Can We Learn Privately?
 FOCS 2008") did when they introduced differentially private PAC learning in 2008.
 The resulting sample complexity bounds differ from the generic Occam's razor only by an